thanh309/news-aggregator-g17/README.md

 Our news aggregator aims to provide a lightweight app, prioritizing efficiency and ease of use without compromising functionality.

+***Disclaimer: The application is for educational purposes only.
+The information provided by this application, including any price predictions for cryptocurrency, is for informational purposes only and should not be considered financial advice.
+We are not responsible for any investment losses or gains you may incur as a result of using the information provided in this application.***

 ## Key features

 - News scraper from various blockchain-related news and blog sites using [JSoup](https://jsoup.org/) and